datawire/ambassador-docs/docs/edge-stack/4.0-preview/install/quickstart.md

 - [Web Application Firewalls][]: Protect your services with Web Application Firewalls.
 - [Configure Single Sign On][]: Setup authentication with a variety of identity management platforms.
 - [Rate Limiting][]: Limit the number of requests that can be made to your services.
-- [Prometheus and Grafana][]: Setup observability using prometheus and Grafana to import a dashboard that monitors metrics from $productName$.

 [Envoy Gateway]: https://github.com/envoyproxy/gateway
 [Emissary-ingress]: https://github.com/emissary-ingress/emissary
 [Kubernetes]: https://kubernetes.io/
 [1.
 Installation]: #1-installation
-[Helm install]: ../helm
-[manual install]: ../yaml
 [2.
 Routing traffic from the edge]: #2-routing-traffic-from-the-edge
 [What's next?]: #img-classos-logo-srcimageslogopng-whats-next
 [GatewayClass]: ../../custom-resources/gateway-api/gatewayclass